CAPE ASSIST

 -

-Alcohol impairs judgment and can lead someone to make decisions they wouldn’t normally make.
+Alcohol impairs judgment and can lead someone to making decisions they wouldn’t normally make.

 -